 This major prepares students for positions in forensic labs as DNA analysts.
 It is well suited as a pre-professional program and as excellent preparation for graduate work in biological disciplines.
 Forensic DNA work is a laboratory-based profession with employment opportunities in local, state, federal, and private laboratories.
 Forensic biologists typically do not do crime scene work on a routine basis but may occasionally be called to a scene.

-Click here for the Forensic Biology plan of study.
+Read the Forensic Biology Plan of Study

 Forensic Chemistry, B.S